2020 Cleveland Browns season

-The 2020 season was the Cleveland Browns' 68th as a member of the National Football League, their 72nd overall, and their first under general manager Andrew Berry and head coach Kevin Stefanski.
+The 2020 season was the Cleveland Browns' 68th as a member of the National Football League (NFL), their 72nd overall, and their first under general manager Andrew Berry and head coach Kevin Stefanski.
 The Browns improved on their 6–10 record from 2019 and finished 11–5, clinching their first winning season since 2007 and their best since 1994.
-They also ended their franchise-record and league-high 18-year playoff drought, making it to the playoffs for the first time since 2002.
+They also ended their franchise-record and league-high 17-year playoff drought, making it to the playoffs for the first time since 2002.
+This season began with the team's fourth head coach in six seasons.

-In the Wild Card Round, the Browns defeated the Pittsburgh Steelers, 48–37, marking their first playoff win since the 1994 season.
-The next week, the Browns were defeated by the Kansas City Chiefs in the Divisional Round, 22–17, which ended the Browns' hopes of returning to the AFC Championship Game for the first time since 1989.
+In the Wild Card Round, the Browns defeated the Pittsburgh Steelers, 48–37, marking their first (and, as of the 2024 season, only) playoff win since the 1994 season.
+The next week, the Browns were defeated by the eventual AFC champion Kansas City Chiefs in the Divisional Round, 22–17, which ended the Browns' hopes of returning to the AFC Championship game for the first time since 1989.

 Offseason

 Front office changes

 On December 31, 2019, the Browns and general manager John Dorsey mutually agreed to part ways.
 Dorsey had served as the Browns' GM since December 2017.

 On January 27, 2020, the Browns hired former Philadelphia Eagles' vice president of football operations Andrew Berry as general manager.
 Berry previously served as the Browns' vice president of player personnel from 2016 to 2018.
 At age 32, Berry became the youngest general manager in NFL history.

 On January 29, the Browns and vice president of player personnel Alonzo Highsmith and assistant general manager Eliot Wolf mutually agreed to part ways after the hiring of Berry.
 Both had served in their roles since the 2017 hiring of Dorsey.